WE! ARE! HERE! - an artistic “Despite it All!”

 Politics, Ideology and Democracy

-Part 3: How do you get the folk out of your head?
-The re-education and re-orientation in occupied Germany.
+Part 3: How Do You Get the Völkisch out of Your Head?
+The Re-education and Re-orientation in Occupied Germany.

-The emergence of parliamentary democracy and political public opinion in the 19th century created the conditions for the emergence of group-bound ideological vocabularies in Germany.
-This volume spans the arc from Paulskirche in Frankfurt/Main through the interwar period to re-education after the zero hour, as an elementary component of the creation of today's parliamentary democracy in Germany.
+The rise of parliamentary democracy and political public opinion in the 19th century created the conditions for the emergence of group-bound ideological vocabularies in Germany.
+This volume spans the arc from Paulskirche in Frankfurt/Main through the interwar period to the era of re-education after the zero hour – an elementary component of the creation of today's parliamentary democracy in Germany.

-At the center of the present volume is the great theme of the relationship between ethnic thinking and German democratic aspirations for about one hundred years.
+At the center of the present volume is the great theme of the relationship between ethnic thinking and German democratic aspirations over nearly one hundred years.

-It thus offers an exemplary overview of one of the ideologies that have long preoccupied German politics and are currently preoccupying it again.
+It thus offers an exemplary overview of ideologies that have long preoccupied German politics and are currently preoccupying it again.

-The approximately contributions of the anthology are based on conference results.
+The contributions featured in the anthology are largely based on conference results.
 The CfP/conference programs can be found here.